nkadis/bg-code-tours/README.md

 ## How to use this repository
 You can either:
 * Clone the whole repository and run the tours from within this repository
-* Download the tours you want or use the URLs of the tours and run them on your own repository for a more personalised view through the tour
+* Download the tours you want or use the URLs of the tours and run them inside your own projects

 ## Getting Started
 1. (Optional) Download the tours you want locally, or clone this repository.